 Get started by getting creative.
 Imagine technologies are like the ingredients in a meal… What if you looked at the technologies you could use as a learning designer in the same way you planned a meal?

 Is grilled chicken breast your only option?
-Is face-to-face training with someone reading Powerpoint slides the only way to do it?
+Is face-to-face training with Power Point slides the only way to do it?
 Of course not!

 Your main course would be some kind of Live event.
 It may be instructor-led training where everyone is in the same room at the same time.
 It may be on a webinar or phone call.
 Live instruction from a qualified facilitator is a key ingredient in your options as a training team.